Giles of Assisi

 Giles of Assisi (Aegidius; c.
 1190 – 1262), was one of the original companions of Francis of Assisi and holds a leading place among them.
 St. Francis called him "The Knight of our Round Table".

 Life

 Of Giles' origins and early life nothing certain is known, other than that he was a simple farmer.
 In April, 1209, moved by the example of two leading fellow-Assisians, who had already become the first followers of Francis, he begged permission to join the little band, and on the feast of St. George (23 April) was invested in a poor religious habit which Francis had begged for him.
-Almost immediately afterwards he set out with Francis to preach in the Marches of Ancona.
+Almost immediately afterwards he set out with Francis to preach in the Marche.
 He accompanied Francis to Rome when the first Rule was approved orally by Pope Innocent III, and appears to have then received the monastic tonsure.